Cavenfish/YetAnotherSimulationSuite.jl/paper/paper.md

 offer a simple interface and high performance, but is limited in the available optimization algorithms.
 YASS (through `Optim.jl` [@optim]) offers a wide variety of optimization algorithms for geometry and cell optimizations.
-Within the Julia ecosystem, YASS is one of the only atomistic simulation suites that offers both MD simulations and geometry optimizations.
+Within the Julia ecosystem, `Molly.jl` [@molly] and `NQCDynamics.jl` [@nqcdynamics] are the dominant packages for performing molecular dynamics (MD) simulations.
+However, YASS not only performs MD simulations but also geometry/cell optimizations and harmonic frequency calculations.
 A major shortcoming of the current state of YASS is a lack of support for parallelisation and GPU acceleration.
 Future versions of YASS will aim to offer these features to further improve performance.

 # Examples